project-chip/connectedhomeip/examples/lock-app/cc13x2x7_26x2x7/README.md

 Send commands to the lock-app.
 Here are some example commands:

-Set a new user "TST" with user index of 1 with a default pin of 123456
+Set a new user "`TST`" with user index of 1 with a default pin of 123456

 ```
-./chip-tool doorlock set-user 0 1 TST 6452 1 0 0 1 1  --timedInteractionTimeoutMs 1000
+./chip-tool doorlock set-user 0 1 `TST` 6452 1 0 0 1 1  --timedInteractionTimeoutMs 1000
 ./chip-tool doorlock set-credential 0 '{ "credentialType" : 1 , "credentialIndex" : 1 }' 123456 1 null null 1 1 --timedInteractionTimeoutMs 1000
 ```